adjacentlink/emane-guide/guide/site/ieee80211abg-radio-model.md

 ### Packet Completion Rate Curves

 The IEEE 802.11abg Packet Completion Rate is specified as curves defined via XML.
-Each curve definition comprises a series SINR values along with their corresponding probability of reception for a given data rate index.
+Each curve definition comprises a series of SINR values along with their corresponding probability of reception for a given data rate index.
 A curve definition must contain a minimum of two points with one SINR representing *POR = 0* and one SINR representing *POR = 100*.
 Linear interpolation is preformed when an exact SINR match is not found.

 The IEEE 802.11abg radio model does adjust the interference on a per packet basis based on detected collisions and as such supports